ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 CWT Claims which are not explictly marked redactable by the Issuer are mandatory to disclose by the Holder.
 A detailed privacy and security analysis of all mandatory and optionally disclosed claims SHOULD be performed prior to issuance.

 # SD-CWT Presentation

+Once a Holder has an SD-CWT, it can provide it to a Verifier, disclosing none, some, or all of the blinded claims.
+If the Holder wishes to disclose any claims, it includes those Salted Disclosed Claims in the unprotected header.

+Regardless if it discloses any claims, the Holder MUST include a Holder key binding CWT {{kbt}} in a `sd_kbt` claim in the unprotected header when presenting an SD-CWT to a Verifier.
+The `sd_kbt` claim can only be absent when the Issuer is providing the SD-CWT to the Holder.

 Presentations of an SD-CWT by a Holder to a Verifier require the Holder to issue an SD-CWT-KBT.